 Funds are now disseminated via a plan approved as part of the current budget bill.
-This consists of a two part formula payment on behalf of each transporting ambulance service and includes a base sum plus a factor based on run volume, service area population, and EMT roster size.
+This consists of a two-part formula payment on behalf of each transporting ambulance service and includes a base sum plus a factor based on run volume, service area population, and service roster size.

-Per 256.12(4), funds allocated under this program shall "supplement existing budgeted monies of or provided to an ambulance service provider and may not be used to replace, decrease or release for alternative purposes the existing budgeted monies of or provided to the ambulance service provider".
+Per Wis.
+Stat. § 256.12(4), funds allocated under this program shall "supplement existing budgeted monies of or provided to an ambulance service provider and may not be used to replace, decrease, or release for alternative purposes the existing budgeted monies of or provided to the ambulance service provider."
 In short, EMS-FAP dollars cannot be used to reduce existing EMS funding.
 The statute also allows that EMS-FAP funding can be used for the purchase of ambulance vehicles, vehicle equipment and emergency medical service non-disposable supplies and equipment as well as emergency medical training for ambulance service personnel.

 Application for Funding

-Each year, the ambulance service provider is asked to complete an application form.
-The application timeline process is as follows:
+Each year, the ambulance service provider is required to complete an application form and expense report via E-licensing.

-- Application materials will be available to EMS service directors in E-Licensing.
-The application is located under "New Applications".
-Beginning with the SFY 2016 funding cycle applications will only be accepted via E-Licensing.
+- Application materials will be available to EMS service directors in E-Licensing starting March 31, 2018.
+The application is located under "New Applications."
+Applications will only be accepted via E-Licensing.

 - Expenditure reports for the previous full state fiscal year should be submitted to our office with the current year's application.

-- Signed Population Verification forms will no longer be needed from your municipalities or attached to the application.
-Populations still do need to be included on the application however.
-Please use the DOA Municipal Population Estimate sheet located as a link at the bottom of this webpage to determine the total population of your service area.
+- Signed Population Verification forms will no longer be needed from your municipalities or attached to the application; however, populations still need to be included on the application.
+Please use the DOA Municipal Population Estimate sheet to determine the total population of your service area.

-- EMT Basic training funds no longer need to be returned to the Department of Health Services if unused.
-These funds still need to be used exclusively for EMT Basic initial or refresher training, but these funds can be escrowed from year to year and used to assist new or existing EMT Basic staff.
+- Emergency Medical Technician training funds no longer need to be returned to the Department of Health Services if unused.
+These funds still need to be used exclusively for EMT initial or refresher training, but the funds can be escrowed from year to year and used to assist new or existing EMT staff.

-- If your service does not have an anticipated need for the EMT basic funds, you will have the ability to opt out of receiving these funds.
-This will help the services who can benefit from receiving these EMT Basic training funds.
+- If your service does not have an anticipated need for the EMT funds, you will have the ability to opt out of receiving these funds.
+This will allow us to provide the funds only to those services that can benefit from them.

 The EMS Section is tasked with accountability for the distribution and use of the FAP money.
-Funds cannot be used to supplant existing budgets and that the funds are to be used to support and improve the ambulance service.
+Funds cannot be used to supplant existing budgets, and are to be used to support and improve the ambulance service.

 Part of our statutory and fiscal responsibility requires that we review and approve expenses.
-In the past we have found some questionable purchases.
 Please review the updated expense form for clarification of allowable expenses.

 EMS-FAP funds should not be used to pay for everyday maintenance, but major unexpected repairs and unexpected vehicle and equipment replacements may be appropriate.
 Examples of other inappropriate expenditures would be the purchase of medical supplies for restocking the ambulance, purchase of fire trucks and fire supplies, banquet dinner and bar bills, gifts, etc.